albertocavalcante/tools-nogo-issue/README.md

 Reproducible of issues with `nogo`.

 Verify the project is working with `bazel run //:repro`.
+Use `git reset --hard` to return to the current state.

 ## Issue Reprodution